 The quality of forecasts made using statistical models is checked through a monthly backtesting process.
-The quality of the statistical procedure used to measure risk is checked using a binomial test, whereby daily profits and losses from market fluctuations are compared with the upper projected loss limit (VaR) forecast on the previous day (known as 'clean backtesting').
-In line with the selected confidence level of 99.9 %, only a small number of events are expected to break out of the VaR projection.
+The quality of the statistical procedure used to measure risk is checked using a method referred to as binomial test, whereby daily profits and losses from market fluctuations are compared with the upper projected loss limit (VaR) forecast on the previous day (known as "clean backtesting").
+In line with the selected confidence interval of 99.9%, only a small number of events are expected to break out of the VaR projection.